 For parents, it is paramount to identify the signs of Moebius syndrome in a child.
 This ensures parents can explore child Moebius syndrome treatment options at a young age, and ultimately, help their kids overcome facial paralysis symptoms.

-What Are the Signs of Child Moebius Syndrome?
+What Are the Signs of Moebius Syndrome in Babies and Children?

-There are many signs of child Moebius syndrome.
+There are many signs and symptoms of Moebius syndrome in children.
 These signs include:

 - Inability to smile, frown or make other facial expressions